 Skjervsfossen (I think is pronounced “SHERVS-foss-un”) was a large waterfall of about 150m in cumulative drop over its two main sections.

-The upper tier was a steep twin drop said to be about 70m tall.
+The upper tier possessed a steep twin drop that was said to be about 70m tall.

 The lower tier was a thick sloping cascade comprising the remaining 80m drop below the road cutting across the two main sections.

 When Julie and I first visited this roadside waterfall back in June 2005, this was practically a mandatory stop as the Rv7 passed through this road eventually leading to Voss.

 However, a tunnel that bypassed the Skjervsvegen was built since that first visit.

 Thus, I’d have to believe that this waterfall would see a bit less traffic than in the past, we certainly didn’t feel as much of a tourist crush here on our June 2019 visit even though it was still popular.